-Department: Applied Technology • Phone: 570-740-0425 Program of Studies Leading to the A.A.S.
-Degree Program Mission/Description:
+Department: Applied Technology • Phone: 570-740-0555 Program of Studies Leading to the A.A.S.
+Degree

-The mission of the Computer Systems and Security Technology Program is to provide students with the skills necessary to work as a support technician within organizations that provide and utilize diverse IT infrastructures.
+The mission of the Cyber Security and Networking program is to provide students with the skills necessary to work as a support technician within organizations that provide and utilize diverse IT infrastructures.
 All of the core courses in the curriculum have practical components that provide students with hands-on experience utilizing essential diagnostic hardware and software development tools.
 The curriculum focuses on building critical thinking and problem solving skills with an emphasis on practical applications.
 Students will refine their skills in the areas of operating systems, computer networks and data security.
 The program will also prepare a student for further studies and/or certification in areas such as network engineering, information security assurance, forensic computer analysis and advanced cyber security.